Navigate:

 Share:

-Learn more about kubespray
+Learn more about Kubespray

 Kubespray is a deployment tool built on Ansible that provisions and configures Kubernetes clusters from scratch.
 It uses Ansible playbooks to orchestrate cluster setup across bare metal, cloud providers (AWS, GCE, Azure, OpenStack, vSphere, Equinix Metal), and other infrastructure platforms.
 The tool supports multiple Linux distributions including Debian, Ubuntu, CentOS/RHEL, Fedora, and others, with configurable components for container runtimes (Docker, containerd, CRI-O) and networking solutions.
 Common deployment scenarios include setting up highly available production clusters, air-gapped installations, and multi-node Kubernetes environments across heterogeneous infrastructure.